zziz/measure/README.md

 # measure
-Various distance and similarity measures in python
+Various distance and similarity measures in python.
 Updated version will include implementation of metrics in 'Comprehensive Survey on Distance/Similarity Measures between Probability Density Functions' by Sung-Hyuk Cha

 ```python